khofstadter/CS220-AU-navigating-the-digital-world/audio-visual-tools.md

 1. make i.e. DIY
 2. take (paid or free)

-The paid and free materials can have different requirments regarding
+The paid and free materials can have different requirements regarding
 - attribution e.g. regarding private/commercial use or whether you need to credit the creator or not
 - repurposing e.g. whether you can amend the source material or not